MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/setup-overview-for-enterprises.md

 ## Self-deployment of Office 365 Enterprise

-Deploying Office 365 Enterprise on your own requires planning.
-Before you begin, make sure you've done the research and made the design decisions needed to glide through configuration and adoption.
-Start your planning [here](subscriptions-licenses-accounts-and-tenants-for-microsoft-cloud-offerings.md).
+Deploying Office 365 Enterprise on your own requires that you perform detailed research to make the design decisions that streamline cloud service configuration and user adoption.
+Start your planning [here](get-your-organization-ready-for-office-365.md).

-If you want to deploy Office 365 on your own, here are the recommended steps.
+To deploy Office 365 Enterprise on your own, here are the recommended steps.

 1. Set up your network